jayasurya963/cybersecurity-works/README.md

 ## Project-4
 **ForTool** - Digital Forensics Metadata Tool.
 A Python tool that extracts hidden metadata from images, PDFs, Word documents, and audio files.
 Perfect for digital forensics, OSINT, and security investigations.

+## Project-5
+**AuthSec_Tester** - Authentication Security Tester.
+A professional tool to test the security strength of login systems.
+It checks for common authentication vulnerabilities such as weak rate limiting, username enumeration, poor error handling, and detailed JSON report generation